Bihar Hitaishi District Central Library, Patna City

 Bihar Hitaishi District Central Library, Patna City, Bihar, India formerly Bihar Hitaishi Pustakalaya is a central government recognized district level library located in Mangal Talab area of Patna City.

 History

+The library is situated near the Mangal Talao in Patna City.
+The Bihar Hitaishi Library was established as far back as 1880 now this library is functioning as the District Library of Patna.
+The library has its own building.
+Its stock consists of 10,344 books in general section and 5,100 books in Mobile library section.

+The library subscribes to 14 daily newspapers and 1 magazines.
+It has 499 members on the roll.
+The membership fee is Rs, 2 which is admission fee and 50 paise is charged as monthly subscription.

 Computer Literacy Program

 Library had started a computer literacy Program for its members with the help of Bill & Melinda Gates Foundation in 2014.
 In this program members are educated to gain DCA level knowledge in computers, It is free for library members.

 A memento of recognition was awarded by Bill & Melinda Gates Foundation at IPLC 2015 to Librarian Mr. Vivek Kumar Sinha on the behalf of Bihar Hitaishi District Central Library.